saimaar/CraveFinder/README.md

 - Create, a Restaurant
 - Visit another, User's profile
 - Sort/Filter restaurant by Category and Location

-## Features

-Authentication
+- Authentication
   - Session is authenticated in the backend.
 All data corresponds to the proper user.

-Validation
+- Validation
-- Limits User and validates data before saving to database
+  - Validates data before saving to database

+## Tech Stack

 - Ruby on Rails
 - SQLite